ejkroon/probCOmp/README.md

 Probabilistic method to compare ceramic _chaînes opératoires_.

 ## Introduction
-This application uses the
+TODO

 ## How to use
-Start by making a network representation of the total _ceramic chaîne opératoire_.
+Start by making a network representation of the total _ceramic chaîne_ _opératoire_.

 ```python
 #Assuming user loads nodes_list and links_list